TrudAX/denistrunin-blog/src/posts/runbasebuilder-util/index.md

 ### -Add file upload

-Need to specify 'y' symbol to generate code that allows a user to select a file from the local PC.
-It will add a fileUploadResult variable, all necessary code to handle this file and a sample code that displays uploaded text file content.
+You need to specify 'y' symbol to generate code that allows a user to select a file from the local PC.
+It will add a fileUploadResult variable, a necessary code to handle this file and a sample code that displays uploaded text file content.

  ![1546932149579](FileUpload.png)